Table of Contents

 Recommended Specs

-No matter the brand, these are the specification you need when purchasing any brand of desktop computer
+No matter the brand, these are the specification we recommend when purchasing any brand of laptop or computer

-• Intel i5 or greater.
+- Intel i5 or greater.
 Intel offers i3, i5, i7, or i9 processors. i5 is a happy medium for nearly everyone.
+An i3 is acceptable for light duty work, minimal browser tabs open at any given time, etc.

-• 8GB RAM or greater.
-You can get by with 4GB of RAM, but 8GB is recommended.
+- 8GB RAM or greater.
+You can get by with 4GB of RAM for basic use, but 8GB is recommended.

-• 250 GB SSD ( Solid State Drive ).
+- 500 GB SSD ( Solid State Drive ) or greater.
 500 GB is preferred, but most people without many pictures, video, etc can get by with 250 GB.
-Under no conditions do you get a computer with a conventional, spinning, mechanical hard drive.
-It must be a solid state drive (SSD)
+The storage device ( AKA "Hard Drive" ) must be a solid state drive (SSD).
+Most computers and laptop comes with SSD's, not the old style, mechanical, spinning drive.

 Additonal Laptop Considerations

-• Screen size: 15" screen or larger, unless portability or maximum battery life is required.
+- Screen size: We recommend 15" screens or larger, unless portability or maximum battery life is required.

-• Keyboard Item 1: Keyboards with a numeric keypad on the right side is nice for number entry.
+- Keyboard Item 1: A keyboard with a numeric keypad on the right side is nice for number entry.

-• Keyboard Item 3: Poor vision requires dark keys with bright, bold, white lettering on the keytop.
+- Keyboard Item 3: Poor vision requires dark keys with bright, bold, white lettering on the keytops.

-• USB ports: Prefer at least one older style USB port plus one newer style (USB C).
-May not have much choice.
+- USB ports: Prefer at least two older style USB ports plus one newer style (USB C).

-• External Video: Prefer a full size HDMI port but it may come with a mini-HDMI.
+- External Video Connection: Prefer a full size HDMI port but it may come with a mini-HDMI.

 More Information